Understanding Mortgage Refinance Closing Costs

 You already qualified for at least one mortgage when you originally bought your home, so you’re likely familiar with closing costs.
 These are the expenses you pay to borrow money for your home purchase or refinance.
 Mortgage refinance closing costs include many of the same fees you paid when you closed on your first mortgage.

 There isn’t a standard method to calculate refi closing costs; the amount you’ll pay depends on your lender and location.
-The best way to get an idea of how much you might pay is to use a reliable refinance calculator.
+One of the best ways to get an idea of how much you might pay is to use a reliable refinance calculator.
 You’ll get an idea of what a refinance can cost you, plus your break-even point — the amount of time it could take you to recoup those costs.

 How much are refinance closing costs?